 Key European / Parisian design elements;

+Here are few elements necessary to design European style interiors.
 High ceilings, ornate detailing and plaster mouldings, wainscoting and wall panelling, curvy figure hugging furniture forms, muted colour palettes, chandeliers and soft mood lighting.

 European / Parisian style materials & finishes;